ned-procogia/GeoDiff/reqs.md

 #### Reqs for fitPoisBG:
-- The user input object, a GeoMx S4 class
+- The user input object, a GeoMx S4 class (either matrix or sparse matrix)
 - The user input the group variable name for slide id of ROIs: groupvar
 - The user input the size_scale from "sum", "first" for sizefact (default "sum")
 - The user input iteration tolerance: tol (default 1e-3)